Advice for New Players

 Do I have to bring a Scrabble set?

 The only thing you should bring is a pen and paper for recording the score.
-Various designs of printed scoresheet which you are welcome to download and use can be found at the bottom of this page.
+Various designs of printed scoresheet which you are welcome to download and use can be found on the online version of this page

 How do I know who to play?